okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## user session clear
 `user.session.clear`

-**Description:**   This event triggers when an admin invokes clear sessions from the user profile.
+**Description:** This event is triggered when an admin invokes clear sessions from the user profile.
 This event appears only one time and contains `externalSessionId` and `System.Transaction.ID`.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |